|OS Map||Explorer Map 162|

 - In 300m take the right fork with a field on your right.
 For adventures types you could also take the left fork and continue to take the left option wherever possible until you come to the main path at the edge of the wood again where you turn left and continue until you come to the stream in the next item.

 - In 350m cross a stream and turn left through a metal barrier.
 Here you can extend the walk to visit the Chislehurst Caves.
-This is a there and back again deviation.
+This is a 1km-there and 1km-back again deviation.
 To do so, instead of turning left continue straight, in 50m at the T junction with a lane turn right, in 450m cross a busy road or, more safely, use the bridge to the station and walk up past Chislehurst station, in 350m at the Bickley pub turn right and then follow the signs to the caves (they close at 16:00).
 You can either return from Chislehurst station or retrace your steps to pick up the walk at the stream again.

 - In 500m at a T-junction turn right.